VanshikaTanwar/Advanced-Physical-Design-Using-OpenLane-SKY130/README.md

 </p>

-• as shown sky130a.tech is the Skywater PDK we are using.
+    • As shown sky130a.tech is the Skywater PDK we are using.
 It composes of libs.tech and libs.ref.

-• libs.tech  are those files which are specific to the tools.
+    • libs.tech  are those files which are specific to the tool.

     • libs.refs contains all the technology specific process, specific files which are respective to the timings, length,etc.

     • These file is dependent on the process technology we are using.
 In this case, the parameters, tools and technology use in skywater foundry.

 </p>
 <p align="center">